Averydimbulb79/GPCH_kanban/README.md

 | Monthly Day | Specific calendar day every month |
 | One-Off | One specific date |

-This allows both routine weekly duties and month-end or month-start operational tasks to be automated.
+This supports both routine weekly duties and month-start or month-end operational tasks.

 ---

 ## Card Types

-Selecting "+ Add" presents five colour-coded card types.

 ### TO DO